jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (4) In every other case, the deposit of a constituency candidate must be returned to the person who paid it, but only after the Electoral Commission has received from that candidate duly completed returns under sections 205K and 209.

 ### 145 Acceptance or rejection of nomination
-(1) Subject to the concurrence of the Electoral Commission, the Returning Officer shall reject the nomination of any constituency candidate—
-  (a) if the nomination paper and the consent of the candidate are not lodged with the Returning Officer not later than noon on nomination day; or
+(1) The Electoral Commission must reject the nomination of a constituency candidate if— (a) the nomination paper and the consent of the candidate are not lodged with the Electoral Commission by noon on nomination day; or
-  (b) if the nomination paper does not state that the candidate is a registered elector of a specified electoral district, or, where section 49 applies, is a qualified elector of a specified electoral district; or
+  (b) the nomination paper does not state that the candidate is a registered elector of a specified electoral district, or, where section 49 applies, is a qualified elector of a specified electoral district; or
-  (c) if the nomination paper is not signed by at least 2 registered electors of the district for which the nomination is made; or
+  (c) the nomination paper is not signed by at least 2 registered electors of the district for which the nomination is made; or
-  (ca)
-  (d) if the required deposit is not paid as required by this Act.
+  (d) the required deposit is not paid as required by this Act.
-(2) Subject to the concurrence of the Electoral Commission, the Returning Officer shall not accept the nomination of any constituency candidate if the Returning Officer is not satisfied, by such evidence (if any) as the Returning Officer requires, that the name under which the candidate is nominated is—
+(2) The Electoral Commission must also reject the nomination of a constituency candidate if the Electoral Commission is not satisfied, by such evidence (if any) that the Electoral Commission requires, that the name under which the candidate is nominated is—
   (a) the name under which the candidate’s birth was registered, with any alteration or addition made to it under section 67 of the Births, Deaths, Marriages, and Relationships Registration Act 2021 (or an earlier corresponding provision); or
-  (b) in the case of a person who has been adopted, the name conferred on that person by the adoption order; or (c) the name by which the candidate was commonly known throughout the period of 12 months ending with the day on which the nomination paper is lodged with the Returning Officer; or
+  (b) in the case of a person who has been adopted, the name conferred on that person by the adoption order; or (c) the name by which the candidate was commonly known throughout the period of 12 months ending with the day on which the nomination paper is lodged with the Electoral Commission; or
-  (d) the name which was adopted by the candidate through a name change registered under section 71 of the Births, Deaths, Marriages, and Relationships Registration Act 2021 (or an earlier corresponding provision) before the period of 12 months ending with the day on which the nomination paper is lodged with the Returning Officer and which was used by the candidate throughout that period.
+  (d) the name that the candidate adopted through a name change registered under section 71 of the Births, Deaths, Marriages, and Relationships Registration Act 2021 (or an earlier corresponding provision) before the period of 12 months ending with the day on which the nomination paper is lodged with the Electoral Commission and that the candidate used throughout that period.
+(3) However, the Electoral Commission may accept the nomination of any constituency candidate under a name that does not comply with subsection (2) if—
+  (a) the Electoral Commission is satisfied that the candidate adopted the name in good faith and for good reason and the name is not indecent or offensive or likely to deceive or cause confusion; or
-(3) Despite anything in subsection (2), in applying that subsection in the case of any constituency candidate who is, or has been, married to, or in a civil union with, another person, the other person’s surname may be substituted for the candidate’s surname in any of the cases specified in paragraphs (a) to (d) of that subsection, unless, if the other person were nominated as a constituency candidate under that surname, the Returning Officer would be required to reject his or her nomination under the provisions of that subsection.
+  (b) the candidate has substituted their surname with the surname of another person with whom the candidate is, or has been, married to, or in a civil union with, and the Electoral Commission would not be required to reject any nomination of the other person as a constituency candidate with that surname under subsection (2).
-(4)
-(5) Notwithstanding anything in subsection (2), the Returning Officer may, with the concurrence of the Electoral Commission, accept the nomination of any constituency candidate under a name that does not comply with the provisions of that subsection, if the Returning Officer is satisfied that the name has been adopted by the candidate in good faith and for good reason and is not indecent or offensive or likely to deceive or cause confusion.
-(6) In every other case the Returning Officer shall accept the nomination.
+(4) In any other case, the Electoral Commission must accept the nomination.
-(7) Nothing in subsection (6) limits the jurisdiction of the court hearing an election petition.
+(5) Subsection (4) does not limit the jurisdiction of the court hearing an election petition.

 ### 146 Withdrawal of nomination
 (1) A constituency candidate may, by giving signed notice, withdraw his or her nomination.
 (1A) The notice must—
   (a) be in a form that the Electoral Commission has approved; and (b) be witnessed as specified in the form.
-(2) No withdrawal of nomination shall have any effect unless it is lodged with the Returning Officer not later than noon on nomination day.
+(2) No withdrawal of nomination shall have any effect unless it is lodged with the Electoral Commission not later than noon on nomination day.
 (3) Where a candidate has duly withdrawn his or her nomination his or her deposit shall be returned to the person who paid it.

 **Bulk nomination of candidates by registered political parties**

-### 146A Purpose of sections 146B to 146L
+### 146A Purpose of sections 146B to 146K
-Sections 146B to 146L provide an alternative to the procedures set out in sections 143 to 146 by which people can be nominated as candidates for election for electoral districts.
+Sections 146B to 146K provide an alternative to the procedures set out in sections 143 to 146 by which people can be nominated as candidates for election for electoral districts.

 ### 146B Notice of intention to lodge bulk nomination
 (1) If, at any general election, a political party that is registered under Part 4 intends to lodge a bulk nomination schedule of candidates for election for electoral districts, the secretary of that party must notify that intention to the Electoral Commission.
 (2) A notification under subsection (1)—
-  (a) must be given not later than 1 working day after writ day for the general election; and (b) must be on a form provided by the Electoral Commission; and (c) may be given by hand, post, or electronically.
+  (a) must be given no later than 7 days after the commencement of the regulated period for the general election; and (b) must be on a form provided by the Electoral Commission; and (c) may be given by hand, post, or electronically.
 (3) The secretary of a party may, at any time before lodging a bulk nomination schedule, withdraw a notification under subsection (1) by notifying the withdrawal to the Electoral Commission.